dramagods/docker-workshop/README.md

 ### BUILD a Tomcat Container with Ant installed

-Create a Git Container manually:
+Create a Tomcat Container with ant manually:

 ```
 docker run -it --name ant tomcat:8 bash